You are here: Urology Textbook > Surgery (procedures) > Laparoscopic nephroureterectomy

 Diet advancement:

-Remove of the nasogastric tube after surgery.
+Remove the nasogastric tube after surgery.
 Allow small sips of clear liquids after surgery.
-Increase amounts of clear liquids and allow yoghurt or pudding on postoperative day 1 and 2.
+Increase amounts of clear liquids and allow yogurt or pudding on postoperative day 1 and 2.
 If the patients feels well, allow small amounts of solid food (appetite driven) starting postoperative day 3.

 Drains and catheters: